 Evidence on the situation of Roma in employment, education, housing and health provided by the European Fundamental Rights Agency shows that progress on implementing NRIS has been slow.
 Discrimination and anti-Gypsyism persist and de facto segregation in housing and education still affects many Roma.

-The EESC has set up a permanent study group on the inclusion of the Roma, composed of 9 members from various EESC sections covering different policy areas and representing employers, workers and various interests.
+The EESC has set up a permanent study group on the inclusion of the Roma, composed of members from various EESC sections covering different policy areas and representing employers, workers and Diversity Europe groups.
 The goals of this group are to:

 - gather the views of civil society on the implementation of NRIS and promote their active involvement,